rocky-raccoon33/notes/docs/index.md

     }
 </style>

-I am a software engineer, currently living in `Nanjing, China`.\
+- I am a software engineer, currently living in `Nanjing, China`.\
-I am passionate about most things related to programming (in particular, `server-side` development).\
-I love to learn and try new things as well as listen to others talk about their experiences as a developer.\
+- I love to learn and try `new things` as well as listen to others talk about their experiences as a developer.\
 `(ﾉ ◕ ヮ ◕)ﾉ*:・ﾟ ✧`

 ::: row